Kochangadi Synagogue

 The synagogue in its history underwent multiple stages of destruction and restoration.
-The ruins of this synagogue was believed to have been intact until the late 20th century.
+The ruins of the synagogue were believed to have been intact until the late 20th century.
 The compound had at least one intact wall and was colloquially called "Misro Palli" though the entomology of the name is lost to time.
-The foundation stone is still retained in the courtyard wall of the Paradesi Synagogue of Mattancherry, maintained by the Paradesi Jews.
+The foundation stone is retained in the courtyard wall of the Paradesi Synagogue of Mattancherry, by the Paradesi Jews.